Gulfia83/Bake_cake/README.md

 ```
 python manage.py createsuperuser
 ```
-7. To get started with the admin panel:
+7. To get started in the admin panel:

 ```
 python manage.py runserver
 ```
+### Example of display in the admin panel

+Customers and their orders

+Cakes

-### Project Goal
+### Project goal

 Team project on the online course for web developers [dvmn.org](https://dvmn.org/).